dvaumoron/puzzletest/README.md

-# puzzletest
+# Puzzletest

-Little project for testing the Puzzle library
+Little project for testing the Puzzle library.